Learn about math wheels!

 • I learn there will be several ideas to share with class.

-I noticed a few different things when the students were solving the different parts of this week’s problem:
+I noticed a few different things when the students were solving the different parts of this week’s problem.

 For part A, I multiplied 85 times 3 to get the total number of cookies and then divided by 24 (when I wrote the problem, I wanted the students to have to interpret the quotient, so I approached it with a desire to use division).
+Most students did the same thing (except for the few that multiplied 24 x 3…that gave me some good info.

 BUT one student was just sitting and thinking, so I asked him what he was thinking.
 He started to say he divided 24 by 3 and then paused – I almost interrupted his thinking to redirect him to my way, but I successfully restrained myself, and asked why.
+He said he was thinking about how many baggies could be filled with one batch, and since the numbers worked nicely, he could definitely say that one batch would fill 8 baggies.

 I really liked his thinking process, because it hadn’t occurred to me to do it that way.
 Now, if the numbers hadn’t worked out evenly, it might not have been the best approach, but we could expand our class discussion to explore that.